 How to assess whether your dissertation topic is a good one

-Here are some important questions to ask yourself in order to assess whether you have a good dissertation and statistical topic.
+Here are some important questions to ask in helping to assess whether you have a good dissertation and statistical topic.
 I recommend that you go through this brief evaluation before you make a commitment to an area of inquiry.
-This exercise will reduce your stress and contribute to a topic that you will enjoy and be acceptable to your Committee.
+This exercise will help to reduce your stress and help to contribute to a topic that you will enjoy and be acceptable to your Committee.

 1. Are you genuinely interested in this topic?
 Are you willing to do the work to become an expert on topic?

-2. Do I have the expertise, skills, equipment and resources to address this topic statistically in my research?
+2. Do I have the statistical expertise, skills, equipment and resources to address this topic in my research?

 3. Don't ask a "so what?" statistical question.
 Does it have practical value?